Ayurvedic Nutrition

 Pitta-Balancing Kitchari

-Pitta types need cooling modifications to prevent excess heat.
+Pitta types need cooling modifications to prevent extra heat.

 Additions and adjustments: